Do you want to learn how to improve your illustrations for your website?

 Adobe Colour CC (previously called Kuler), from the creators at Adobe, is one of my favourite digital colour tools that helps me choose colour wisely.
 I love the application and use it daily to help me.

-You can select the sort of colours and combinations for your illustrations;
+You can select lots of different colour combinations for your illustrations;

 Analogous – colours that of the same chroma, but different hue.